-STI Lī ГІ Vesting Managing Director TSR vesting schedule Up to 60% of the maximum STI opportunity will vest where target performance levels are achieved; and Up to a further 40% of the Company's TSR ranking against the comparator group % of Performance Rights subject to the TSR hurdle that vest maximum STI opportunity will vest where 'stretch' levels of performance are achieved.
-The Below 50th percentile Nil stretch' KPIs are designed to only be met where outstanding performance is achieved.
+STI TI Vesting Managing Director TSR vesting schedule Up to 60% of the maximum STI opportunity will vest where target performance levels are achieved; and Up to a further 40% of the Company's TSR ranking against the comparator group % of Performance Rights subject to the TSR hurdle that vest Op to a future 40% of the maximum STI opportunity will vest where 'stretch' levels of performance are achieved.
+The Below 50th percentile Nil 'stretch' KPIs are designed to only be met where outstanding performance is achieved.
 At 50th percentile 50% The maximum annual STI opportunity is set at 100% of Mr McNally's total fixed remuneration.
 Other Executives Between 50th and 75th percentile Between 50% and 100% increasing on a straight line basis A single set of challenging KPIs apply to the entire STI, although the specific targets vary between individual Executives (as explained above).
-Above 75th percentile 100% EPS vesting schedule performance over the % of Performance Rights subject to the EPS hurdle that vest EPS well short of the market guidance 0% EPS just below the lower end of market guidance 25% Lower end of market guidance is achieved 50% Mid-point of market guidance is achieved 75% Upper end of market guidance is achieved 90% Well above the upper end of market guidance achieved 100% No additional rights will very that is between the above s
+Above 75th percentile 100% (as explained above).
+EPS vesting schedule performance over the % of Performance Rights subject to the EPS hurdle that vest EPS well short of the market guidance 0% EPS just below the lower end of market guidance 25% Lower end of market guidance is achieved 50% Mid-point of market guidance is achieved 75% Upper end of market guidance is achieved 90% Well above the upper end of market guidance achieved 100% No additional rights will we that is between the above s